5 steps to create a website, main features of Tilda, useful links, and more

 Before you proceed to Tilda, it’s important to ensure your content is up to standard.
 Remember, content is Key!
 First, you have to gather all the essentials you need; these include publications, presentations, brochures, and any material that will serve as a starting point.

-First of all, answer the question: "Why am I good?"
+First, answer the question: "Why am I good?"

 If you’re working for a client, then it’s considerable to get them engaged in a brief interview.
 Ask them questions and try to understand the value they offer that stands them out from other competitors.